RouninMedia/DaNIS3H-Namespacing/README.md

 Each **ashivaModule** is automatically namespaced in order that its scripts and stylesheets don't influence or modify the behaviour or presentation of external elements from the **global** namespace or from other **ashivaModules** included in the same HTML document.

-In turn, each **ashivaModule**'s namespacing successfully insulates the behaviour and presentation of that **ashivaModule**'s own elements from being influenced or modified by external scripts or styles from other other **ashivaModules** included in the same HTML document.
+In turn, each **ashivaModule**'s namespacing successfully shields the behaviour and presentation of that **ashivaModule**'s own elements from being influenced or modified by external scripts or styles from other other **ashivaModules** included in the same HTML document.

 Consequently, each **ashivaModule** represents an entirely encapsulated sub-section of the parent HTML document.
 We may safely continue to add styles and scripts to any **ashivaModule**, confident that no additions will ever result in an unintended alteration of any other part of the HTML document.